nemtsov/json-mask/README.md

 Take a look at `test/index-test.js` for examples of all of these and more.

-## Partial Responses Example
+## Partial Responses Server Example

-Here's another example of using `json-mask` to implement the [Google API Partial Response](https://developers.google.com/+/api/#partial-responses)
+Here's an example of using `json-mask` to implement the [Google API Partial Response](https://developers.google.com/+/api/#partial-responses)

 ```js